parham-membari-terradue/machine-learning-process-new/inference/app-package/README.md

 > **Note**: Before proceeding, ensure access is configured to pull the image from a Private Registry.
 For more information, please check the [documentation](../../copy-secrets.md) provided.

 ### **Run the Application Package**:
+To test the application package, the user must stage-in a sentinel-2 L1C data.
+The instruction for data stage in is explain in [README.md](./stage-in/README.md).

 There are two methods to execute the application:

 - Executing the `tile-sat-inference` app using `cwltool` in a terminal: